 God has blessed us so much that I can’t even begin to describe the amazing ways!
 We still have hard days, and fear and doubt still arise, but we are seeing God’s hand in ways we never have before.

 Sunday, we’ll be sharing our testimony in a big way.
 I’m excited, and I’m terrified.
 We are so thankful that God can use us–broken people–to minister to others struggling through porn addiction.

-So, yes, my perfect marriage was in the toilet, and it was a good thing!
+So, yes, my “perfect” marriage was in the toilet, and it was a good thing!
 God has used it to do great and mighty things!
 Ultimately, God used this for our sanctification–for our good–because everything He does, and everything He allows is for our good.
-If life isn’t kind to you, know that in all things God is God, and He is good.
+If life isn’t kind to you, know that in all things God is God.

 Can I leave my heart’s song with you?